cmosig/sentle/README.md

 ### Quick Tour

-Using the package involves a 3-5 step process.

 **(1) Initiate the `Sentle` class.** This initiates a [dask](https://www.dask.org/) cluster (don't be scared of the word cluster, this can also mean 1 CPU core) in the background.
 Each worker needs at most 8GB RAM in default settings.

 ```